datacarpentry/sql-ecology-lesson/episodes/03-sql-joins-aliases.md

 | 96  | 8  | 20  | 1997  | 12  | **DM**  |  M |  36  |  41  | **DM** | Dipodomys  | merriami  | Rodent  |
 | ... ||||||||||||||

-Alternatively, we can use the word `USING`, as a short-hand.
+Alternatively, we can use the word `USING`, as a short-hand. `USING` only works on columns which share the same name.
 In this case we are telling the manager that we want to combine `surveys` with `species` and that the common column is `species_id`.